Petroleum Geoscience (MSc and PG Dip)

 - seek help for technical problems that you encounter.

-It is difficult to be precise about how many hours an individual student will need to spend studying to complete the course because individuals differ in their speed of learning and in the expertise that they already have.
-However, for each individual module, a reasonable expectation for study and exam preparation would be around 200 hours.
+It is difficult to be precise about how many hours you will need to spend studying to complete the course because individuals differ in their speed of learning and in the expertise that they already have.
+However a reasonable expectation for study and exam preparation would be around 200 hours for each module.

 If you aim to complete the MSc or PG Diploma and take two taught modules per academic year you should expect to spend around 20 hours per week from October to March studying module material and completing coursework, and then a similar amount of time up until early June preparing for exams.